Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 - Beach club day bed: minimum spends often start around IDR 500,000 and climb steeply

 None of this is expensive on its own.
-That’s exactly the problem.
-It’s the third latte, the spontaneous Sunday beach club and the “it’s only IDR 150,000” massage that quietly rewrite your month.
+But that’s the problem.
+It’s the third latte, the spontaneous beach club and the “it’s only IDR 150,000 for a massage” that eat into the budget.
 So no, I’m not telling you to skip any of it.
 Go surf, get the massage, say yes to the beach club.
 Just know this is the line that moves most, and the one that’ll surprise you when you finally add it to your cost of living in Bali.

 The extra costs to budget for